| He set his star by a simple motto: duty, honor, country.

 Kuwait in August 1990, he was responsible for planning and executing Operation Desert

 Shield and Desert Storm.
 After the war, he retired from the military.
+Since his retirement from

 the military, Schwarzkopf has joined the ranks of successful authors with the publication